copsTvFan/cops-episode-guide/readme.md

 Aired 1991-12-07.

-**Kansas City 4** (KS - 10:52 PM Street Patrol) Officer Bob Lane pulls up on five guys trying to start a truck with a stuck valve on the main street that are making a huge smoke cloud.
+**Kansas City 4**

+- (KS -- 10:52 PM Street Patrol) Officer Bob Lane pulls up on five guys trying to start a truck with a stuck valve on the main street that are making a huge smoke cloud.
 Off.
-Gale Hall tries to keep a man from attacking his sister's boyfriend; Off.
-Mike Cook answers a disturbance call;
-Off.
 Bob Lane probes the shooting of an intruder.
-Domestic call results in convicted felon's capture; intruder shot.
+- Off.
+Mike Cook answers a disturbance call, which results in convicted felon's capture.
+- Off.
+Gale Hall tries to keep a man from attacking his sister's boyfriend.

 ### S04E05